EsraaAlsaedi/Esraa-s_AI_ChatBot/README.md

 3. Compile and run the `Bot` class.
 4. Type messages into the chat box and receive AI-generated replies.

-### Customization

-- You can update the API endpoint, API key, and model in the `chatGPT` method to use different AI services.
-- The UI layout and behavior can be further customized or extended with more features like voice input or file sharing.

-## Notes

-- Keep your API key secure and do not hard-code it for production use.
-- The current API endpoint used in the code is a third-party hosted GPT API; ensure you have the right access.
-- This project is designed primarily for educational and experimental use.

 ## License

 This project is open for personal and educational use.